a2stuff/a2d/mgtk/MGTK.md

 > This call is a modern addition, so is not present in the 1985 APDA documentation.

 #### RedrawDeskTop ($51)
-Redraws the desktop background, and posts update events for all windows.
+Redraws the desktop background, and posts update events for the desktop and all windows.

 No parameters.